HeiderJeffer/RP-Artificial-Intelligence-as-a-risk-and-opportunity-for-the-authenticity-of-archives/README.md

 - To understand the AI applications and how these technologies can support the spread of misinformation (AI-Powered Fake News 2.0).
 - misinformation = Fake news, False News, Satire news, Disinformation, Misinformation, and Rumer.
 - Use AI tools to track and extract (False Information) topic  from the data (DOC, MP3 and MP4)
-- Definition: AI Attack:
+  - AI Attack:
     - AI who Create Fake Post in Web
     - AI who Spread Fake Post to group of people
-- Definition: AI Defense:
+  - AI Defense:
     - AI Fake News Detector to detect Create Fake Post
     - AI SocialBot Detector to detect Spread Fake Post

 ### Step 7 AI Techs in cultural heritage analysis